 If you cancel this coverage, you may not be allowed to make charges over your credit limit, which means your card could be declined.
 You may also be charged an over-limit fee if you are currently over limit or go over limit before your request to cancel has been processed.

-You can cancel Payment Protection by calling Payment Protection at 1-888-527-6904 and select the option to speak to a customer service representative.
+You can cancel Payment Protection by calling Payment Protection at 1-888-527-6904 and select the option to cancel, either using the automated system or speaking with a customer service representative.
 We’re available Monday-Friday, 9 a.m.-9 p.m.
 ET and Saturday, 9 a.m.-3 p.m.
 ET.

 Capital One Payment Protection is an optional debt cancellation product that will make benefit payments to a customer’s account in the event of an eligible loss (such as involuntary unemployment, or temporary disability).
 Payment Protection is not a credit card insurance product.
-Depending on the type of eligible claims, if approved, Payment Protection will pay the minimum monthly payment due on the eligible balance, potentially up to 12 consecutive months, or will pay the eligible balance as of the date loss, up to the total credit limit or $10,000, whichever is less.
+Depending on the type of benefit request, if approved, Payment Protection will pay the minimum monthly payment due on the eligible balance, potentially up to 12 consecutive months, or will pay the eligible balance as of the date loss, up to $10,000.

 Certain eligibility requirements, conditions and exclusions apply.
 Payment Protection charges a monthly fee based on the amount of your statement ending balance.
 For more information call 1-888-527-6904 and select the option to speak to a Benefit Specialist.
 We’re available Monday-Friday, 9 a.m.-9 p.m.
 ET and Saturday, 9 a.m.-3 p.m.
 ET.